Nikoo-Asadnejad/DesignPatterns/README.md

 4. Concrete Elements: Implement the Element interface and the accept method.
 When accept is called, it passes the current instance to the visitor’s corresponding visit method.
 5. Object Structure: Usually a collection of elements, such as a list or tree, that can be iterated over.
 Each element in the structure “accepts” a visitor, which performs its operation.

+#### Benefits:
+-	Open/Closed Principle: You can add new operations without changing the existing class structure.
+-  Single Responsibility Principle: Operation logic is extracted from classes, reducing their responsibilities.
+-	Extensibility: Adding new visitors is straightforward and does not require modifying existing elements.

+  #### Drawbacks:
+-  Dependency on Object Structure: The visitor depends on specific elements in the structure, so changing the element hierarchy can require updates to all visitors.
+-  Difficulty with Encapsulation: If certain internal states of elements need to be protected, exposing them to visitors can violate encapsulation.

+#### Use Case:
+1. Syntax Tree Traversal in Compilers
+2. File System Operations
+3. Validation Frameworks
+4. Game Development